Apple profit soars in latest quarter on higher iPhone sales

 The iPhone 12 is the first model that can connect to 5G wireless networks that promise higher speeds but are still being built out.
 Apple is trying to goose sales even more during the current quarter with a new purple iPhone 12.

-The company’s steadily expanding services division generated revenue of $16.9 billion during the quarter.
+The company’s steadily expanding services division generated revenue of $16.9 billion during the quarter, up 27%.
 That division includes 15% to 30% commissions that Apple collects from most paid transactions completed with iPhone apps.
 Regulators in different countries are scrutinizing how Apple extracts payments through the App Store.

 The issue will be the focal point of a federal court trial scheduled to start May 3.
-Epic Games, the maker of the popular video game Fortnite, will try to prove its contention that Apple has turned its app store into a weapon for shaking down smaller companies for unconscionably high fees to boost its own already huge profits.
+Epic Games, the maker of the popular video game Fortnite, will try to prove its contention that Apple has turned its app store into a weapon for shaking down smaller companies to boost its own already huge profits.

 Apple insists its fees are reasonable in light of its massive investment in the iPhone and that its “walled garden” approach helps protect the security of its customers and their devices.